-Charitable deeds toward the needy has become an obsession, but this has as consequence that nature is overtaxed.
+Charitable deeds toward the needy has become an obsession; but this has as consequence that nature is overtaxed.
 It is a double standard of morality.
-We ought to leave something behind for future generations, too, and not only think of the generations that are alive today.
+We ought to leave something behind for future generations, too, and not only think of the generations alive today.
 It is not self-evident to always give our support to all forms of human life.
 In earlier times it was not obligatory to subsidize the expansion of the human population in the Third World.
-There is a marked tendency to subsidize passive human life, because it panders to the basest emotions, whereas we should really give our support to a self-supporting human culture that can fend for itself without plundering nature.
+There is a marked tendency to subsidize passive human existence, because it panders to the basest emotions.
+We would better give our support to a self-supporting human culture that can fend for itself without plundering nature.
 Yet the politicians don’t seem to care.
 The greater the population, the better it is.
 My country is invaded with immigrants from Third World countries, who are for the most part simple people.
-To subsidize these people is, by most of my countrymen, reckoned as the highest good.
-The majority will lead completely meaningless lives in a civilization which is only capable of fending for their material needs, and nothing else.
+To subsidize these settlers is, by most of my countrymen, reckoned as the highest good.
+The majority will lead completely meaningless lives in a culture which is only capable of fending for their material needs, and nothing else.
 It has only destructive consequences.

 As Communists and Socialists subscribe to a dogmatic form of charity (to each according to his needs), they will eventually turn to the other extreme and come to worship the Communist state as the highest good, whereas the individual counts for nothing.
-Behind the materialist obsession with the sustainment of human flesh hides a collectivistic spirit that accords life with no value at all, and which aims to eradicate individuality.
-I discuss it in my Thanatos article (here).
+Behind the materialist obsession with the sustainment of human flesh hides a collectivistic spirit that accords individual life with no value at all, and which aims to eradicate individuality (cf. Winther, 2012, here).
 It is an historical pendulum movement.
 The obsession with keeping each individual alive and wholly sustained changes into the opposite standpoint of collectivism where the individual counts for nothing and can easily be sacrificed, during war efforts or as a slave to the state.
 These are the opposite sides of the same coin, materialism and its flip side, Thanatos — the spirit of death.

 Earlier in history the baby acquired status as a human being only at the moment of birth.
 As a fetus it hadn’t yet taken its first breath, which was regarded as the moment when it became inspired with the life spirit.
 In fact, during epochs in history, the child had to undergo a ritual, similar to baptism, before it acquired full status as a human being.
 Before this, the parents could let the child die.
 This was, of course, due to factors of poverty.
 (In Rome, until the rise of Christianity, infanticide was lawful, up to a certain age.)
 Historically, mankind always had recourse to a symbolic and religious worldview.
 The “rule” was that human life begins when the child is born.
 This is the moment when it takes its first breath and starts life as a separate organism.
 We still celebrate this as our birthday, when our life began.
 We don’t view it as beginning a few months before.
 Astrologers have always regarded this as the moment when life begins.
-Although we have lost this “naive” view, I don’t think it’s possible to live without a symbolic outlook.
+Although we have lost this naive view, I don’t think it’s possible to cope with life without a symbolic outlook.
 We must still have recourse to symbolic rules to live by.
 The moral burden gets too big, otherwise.
 We cannot expect scientific definitions to resolve all moral problems.

 We should be less sentimental about abortion.
 Up to a few months, abortion should be legal.
-Those who view it as an inhumane act of cruelty must bear in mind that we cannot expect to remove all the dark aspects from life.
+Those who view it as an inhumane act of cruelty must bear in mind that we cannot expect to remove all the dark aspects from existence.
 Most importantly, human life isn’t holy.
-There is a tendency of putting the human being on a pedestal, as if he were a divine being.
-Yet homo sapiens is the most destructive creature that has ever existed on this earth.
+There is a tendency of putting the human being on a pedestal, as if he were divine.
+Facts are that homo sapiens is the most destructive creature that ever walked this earth.
 There is no grounds for worshipping human life.
-There is a conflict between qualitatively valuable life (intellectual life, spiritual life, artistic life) versus vegetative life, i.e., the life of the child; motherhood, and the rearing of children, etc. In backwards cultures in the Third World there is really no alternative to a vegetative life, so they tend to give birth to many children.
-On the other hand, in the Western population there are people with a more extensive horizon than mere unconscious life.
-It implies a qualitatively valuable life, capable of enhancing the conscious dimensions.
+There is a conflict between qualitatively valuable life (intellectual, spiritual, artistic) versus vegetative existence, i.e., the life of the child; motherhood, and the rearing of children, etc. In backwards cultures of the Third World there is really no alternative to a vegetative life; so they tend to give birth to many children.
+On the other hand, among the Western population there are citizens with a more extensive horizon than mere unconscious continuance.
+It makes possible a qualitatively valuable existence, capable of enhancing the conscious dimensions.
 “As far as we can discern, the sole purpose of human existence is to kindle a light of meaning in the darkness of mere being”, says C. G. Jung (1989, ch.
 11).
 The meaning of human life isn’t simply to propagate the species.
 By example, should a woman wants to pursue a career as a musician, it might be necessary to do an abortion.
 Thus, something spiritually valuable is allowed to take root.
-Life isn’t only about quantity.
-Quality is equally important.
+Life isn’t only about quantity — quality is equally important.
 This is a conflict that we have to live with.
 We must learn to tolerate the painful and conflicting sides of life, and not simply remove that which is morally difficult, as in the Islamic countries.
-In a sense, one meaningful human life is worth hundreds of unconscious and vegetative lives.
+In a way, one meaningful human life is worth hundreds of unconscious and vegetative lives.
 Nietzsche’s inhumane delusion illustrates the consequences of neglecting dark nature.
 Nietzsche went off the deep end, but he wasn’t entirely wrong.

-A meaningful human life is a life that is capable of reaching its potential.
+A meaningful human life is a life capable of reaching its potential.
 Think of the many women in history who have had to sacrifice their individual talent for the sake of motherhood and kitchen duties.
-An immense number of philosophers, musicians, artists, poets, scientists, and spiritual personalities, were never given a chance.
-It is very painful not to be able to develop one’s personality, instead being confined within a suffocating space.
-Many people, not only women, have been driven insane by the stifling morality of society.
-It has created immense suffering in human history.
+An immense number of philosophers, musicians, artists, poets, scientists, and spiritual personalities, were never given a chance in life.
+It is very painful not to be able to develop one’s personality, instead to be confined within a suffocating space.
+Many, not only women, have been driven insane by the stifling morality of society.
+It has created immense tragedy in human history.
 When I speak of “meaningful life” I don’t mean to say that the unconscious form of human life is worthless.
-I hold that people who have an impetus in themselves, to manifest their inner nature, will experience life as meaningless if they are confined within too narrow constraints.
-Such people have an urge to live a meaningful life, whereas the majority will just take a seat on the train, visit all the stations in life, and then pass on.
+I hold that those who have an impetus in themselves, to manifest their inner nature, will experience life as meaningless if they are confined within too narrow constraints.
+Such individuals have an urge to lead a meaningful life, whereas the majority will just take a seat on the train, visit all the stations, and then pass on.
 Although their lives are probably meaningful in some religious sense, it is wholly meaningless in the personal sense of the creative individual.

 It is not an easy decision to terminate the life of fetuses, nor is it self-evident to always let them live.
-We ought to accept that life is wrought with difficult moral problems and mustn’t swallow the fundamentalist argument that abortion is always wrong.
+We ought to accept that life is wrought with difficult moral problems and mustn’t swallow the fundamentalist argument that abortion is equal to murder.
 After all, we are unceasingly taking the lives of living beings.
 A pig, for instance, is a decidedly more intelligent creature than a fetus, and it has a full spectrum of feelings.
-We mustn’t elevate human beings to divine creatures that under all circumstances must be kept alive, whereas other living creatures could be killed as if they had no value at all.
-Today, phlegmatic and soporose human life is overvalued whereas spiritual and individual life is underestimated.
-We ought to acknowledge the moral conflict involved between these two forms of life.
+We mustn’t elevate human beings to divine creatures that under all circumstances must be kept alive, while other living creatures may be butchered as if they had no value at all.
+Today, phlegmatic and lethargic human life is overvalued whereas spiritual and individual life is underestimated.
+We ought to acknowledge the moral conflict involved between these two forms of existence.
 Sometimes one must leave room to the growth of the individual at the price of vegetative and unconscious life.
-The notion that all human life is always divine and must be protected at all costs is what underlies the expansive population in the Third World and their immigration to the Western world.
+The notion that all human life is always divine and must be protected at all costs is what underlies the expansive population in the Third World and their migration to the Western world.
 In Sweden, the majority of them lead passive lives.
-Most Western people seem to think this is ideal.
-The more humans there exist on earth the better it is, whether or not they are merely vegetating.
+A majority of Westerners seem to think that this is perfectly fine.
+The more human beings there exist on earth the better it is, whether or not they are merely vegetating.
 But this policy will have catastrophic consequences.
 Population growth devastates the earth.

 Lao-tzu says: “Life is spirit” (Tao Te Ching, 6).
 The life of the spirit mustn’t be confined within a box where it is suffocating.
 This is what happens when the vulgar notion of life in the flesh is elevated as the highest principle.
 The materialistic worship of human proliferation must cease.
 It is time to understand that life is spirit.
 The maximization of human lives on this planet has no value at all; it only destroys the planet.
 It asphyxiates the life in the spirit, which is the only true life.